Alamantus/JSON-Compress/README.md

     // Returns the LZW representation as string of the JSON object. var lzwString = JSONC.pack( json );

-### Compress a JSON object as a Gzipped string after compress it using JSONC:

-    // Returns the LZW representation as string of the JSON object. var lzwString = JSONC.pack( json, true );

 ### Decompress a normal JSON object from a Gzipped string:

     // Returns the original JSON object.
     var json = JSONC.unpack( gzippedString );

+### Compress a JSON object with JSONC before compressing as a Gzipped string:

+    // Returns the LZW representation as string of the JSON object. var lzwString = JSONC.pack( json, true );

-### Decompress a JSON compressed object using JSONC from a Gzipped string:
+### Decompress a JSON object that was compressed with JSONC from a Gzipped string:

     // Returns the original JSON object.
     var json = JSONC.unpack( gzippedString, true );

-## Examples of compression

-#### Example data.js.

-    Original - 17331 bytes
-    Compressed using JSONC - 16025 bytes
-    Compression rate - 7.5%

-    Original compressed using gzip.js - 5715 bytes
-    Compressed using JSONC using gzip.js - 5761 bytes

-    Compression rate from original to compressed using JSONC and gzip.js - 66.76%

-#### Example data2.js.

-    Original - 19031 bytes
-    Compressed using JSONC - 12787 bytes
-    Compression rate - 32.81%

-    Original compressed using gzip.js - 4279 bytes
-    Compressed using JSONC using gzip.js - 4664 bytes

-    Compression rate from original to compressed using JSONC and gzip.js - 75.49%
+# Modify global JSON

+### You should probably _NOT_ do this, but it makes it more convenient to use

+    // Inject JSONC functions into global JSON object require( 'json-compress' ).inject( JSON );
+    // Use JSONC functions directly from JSON object var compressedJSON = JSON.compress( json );
+    var json = JSON.decompress( compressedJSON );
+    var lzwString = JSON.pack( json );
+    var json = JSON.unpack( lzwString );